crdpa/site/static/posts/2022-04-28 - building the blog part 2.md

 	return tagsSlice
 }

-// it returns the Archive struct func BlogArchive(posts []Post, tag string) Archive {
+// the function returns the new Archive struct func BlogArchive(posts []Post, tag string) Archive {
-	// sorted tags
-	allTags := tagList(posts)
+	// function to return a slice with the sorted tags allTags := tagList(posts)

 	// if the user didn't select a tag for filtering, return all posts